-The Weissberg Foundation is launching a new fund to support efforts at the intersection of criminal and racial justice in Virginia.
+The JustVA Fund supports efforts at the intersection of criminal and racial justice in Virginia.
 Virginia’s history of colonization and slavery have resulted in a longstanding legacy of racism that surfaces in the criminalization of Virginia residents who are Black, Indigenous, and people of color.
-Through this fund, the Foundation seeks to support organizations advancing critical systems change to Virginia’s criminal legal systems, ones that actively dismantle structural racism within the Commonwealth to create a more equitable and just world for Virginians.
+Through this fund, we seek to support organizations working to make changes across the criminal legal system to advance critical shifts, ones that actively dismantle structural racism within the Commonwealth to create a more equitable and just world for Virginians.

 - Power: System-impacted Black, Indigenous, and people of color are empowered to advance fair and equitable outcomes on criminal legal and racial justice issues they deem most critical for themselves, their families, and their communities.

 - Community Building: Individuals have the connections and relationships they need with people and organizations to work in partnership with others to create transformative changes in the criminal legal system.

 For our grantees